Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Economics

-Summary: The creation of the Master's degree in "Governance of Companies and Territories in Transition" for the start of the 2024 academic year is a continuation of the dual degree in Economics and Political Science.
-The aim is to train executives and managers in public policy with a high level of expertise in economics and political science.
-As part of the institution's strategy to develop multidisciplinary programs of excellence around the themes of the PEI (Program of Excellence I-site), this master's degree addresses issues of governance within societies in transition (energy, digital, food, ecological, cultural, etc.) with a territorial approach.
+Summary: The creation of the Master's program in "Governance of Societies and Territories in Transition," starting in September 2024, builds upon the existing double degree in Economics and Political Science.
+The objective is to train highly skilled public policy executives and managers with expertise in economics and political science.
+Aligned with the institution's strategy to develop multidisciplinary programs of excellence around the themes of the I-site Excellence Program (PEI), this Master's program addresses governance issues within societies in transition (energy, digital, food, environmental, cultural, etc.) from a territorial perspective.

 MTAE: